J&K Bank FY26 Earnings Call: Record Profit, Strategic Guidance & Key Highlights

 *this image is generated using AI for illustrative purposes only.

 The bank's standalone financial results highlighted robust income generation and improved asset quality.
 Total Income from Operations (Net) for FY26 stood at INR 14,08,505 lakh, compared to INR 13,66,622 lakh in the previous year.
-Key financial ratios showed significant improvement, with the Net NPA declining to 0.64% and Gross NPA standing at 2.50% as of March 31, 2026.
+Key financial metrics for the year are summarised below:

 Metric: Value